tldr-pages/tldr/pages/common/fd.md

 > A simple, fast and user-friendly alternative to find.

-- Find files under current dir that match a pattern:
+- Find files under current directory that match a pattern:

 `fd {{pattern}}`